I’m telling you: the Doxy Die Cast must be the prettiest wand vibrator ever to grace this earth. Read on for my Doxy Die Cast review!

 I also wish it was lighter.
 Its heft gives it a sturdy, indestructible feel, but it also means your wrists need to have twice the strength to keep holding it up in bed.
 But, I mean, let’s face it: it’s nice to bring something so beautiful and luxurious into bed with me.

 I really, truly, deeply love the Doxy Die Cast.
 It seems, to me, like the ultimate gift to yourself or a loved one.
 Yes, it’s pricey, very much so.
-But I also think it’s pretty damn worth it.
+But remember that you can get 12% off your order at Betty’s Toy Box with coupon code MISSRUBY.
+And I also think it’s pretty damn worth it.
 I’ve owned several wand-style vibrators, and this takes the cake as my favourite thus far.
 It’s bodysafe, it’s strong, it’s relatively quiet, and it’s gorgeous.

 And in that shade of power-red, the Doxy Die Cast seems like a natural addition to the bedroom.